 Glasgow Film Margaret Tait Residency 2014

 The Margaret Tait Residency aims to support and develop the skills of an emerging Scottish-based artist working within film and moving image.
 It was developed for artists early in their career who would benefit from a focused period of development in a stimulating environment outwith their typical studio base.

-Florrie James will travel to Stromness, Orkney, this summer and be based there for eight weeks.
-After the Residency, she will complete a series of mentor and development sessions.
-Florrie will then deliver a film or film event by February 2015 for inclusion in Glasgow Film Festival’s programme.
+Florrie James travelld to Stromness, Orkney in summer 2014 and was based there for eight weeks.
+After the Residency, she completed a series of mentor and development sessions.